-Reference year: 2012
+Reference year: 2014

-Reporting year: 2013
+Reporting year: 2015

-A assessment of this species in the area has been performed in 2013, during the EWG 13-09.
+The last assessment of this species in the area has been performed in 2014, during the GFCM stock assessment demersal species working group.
 For the updating of hake stock status in the whole GSA 18 different methods and different sources of data (fishery dependent and fishery independent) have been used.
-Here the evaluation is expanded to an exercise using a simulation approach to explore effects of possible different management scenarios.
-Given the results from this analysis, based on the whole information from the area, the stock is in high overfishing (F0.1=0.18; Fcurrent=1) and it is necessary to consider that a remarkable reduction of the fishing mortality.
+In the present analysis also the gillnet and trammel nets of Montenegrin fleet and commercial catch length structure for Albanian trawls from biological sampling have been included.
+An exercise using a simulation approach to explore effects of possible different management scenarios has been performed.
+Given the results from this analysis, based on the whole information from the area, the stock is in high overfishing (F0.1=0.14; Fcurrent=0.6) and it is necessary to consider that a remarkable reduction of the fishing mortality.
 The reference point F0.1 can be gradually achieved by multiannual management plans.
-As observed in 2012, the production of hake in GSA 18 is split in 17% caught by Italian longlines, 74% by Italian trawlers, about 1% by Montenegrin trawlers and about 8% by Albania trawlers.
+As observed in 2013, the production of hake in GSA 18 is split in 6% caught by Italian longlines, 82% by Italian trawlers, about 1% by Montenegrin trawlers, about 1% by Montenegrin gillnets and trammel nets and about 10% by Albanian trawlers.